isomerpages/moe-westwoodpri/_about-mk-westwood/Useful Information and Links.md

 For more information on KiFAS, you may visit:<br>[https://www.ecda.gov.sg/Pages/Subsidies-and-Financial-Assistance.aspx#KIFAS](https://www.ecda.gov.sg/Pages/Subsidies-and-Financial-Assistance.aspx#KIFAS)

 #### **Authorisation Pass Application**
 Authorisation Passes are required for Parents/Guardians/Caregivers who frequently fetch the child from the MOE Kindergarten or KCare.
 Each child is entitled to 2 Authorisation Passes.
-If you require more than 2 passes, please submit an e-mail to [mk\_westwood@moe.edu.sg](mailto:mk_westwood@moe.edu.sg) , subject to approval.
+If you require more than 2 passes, please submit an e-mail to&nbsp;[mk\_westwood@moe.edu.sg](mailto:mk_westwood@moe.edu.sg)&nbsp;, subject to approval.

+For more information on MOE Kindergarten, please visit&nbsp;[www.moe.gov.sg/mk](http://www.moe.gov.sg/mk).